tutorialhorizon/react-tagged-input/README.md

     onEnter={/*function*/}
     onAddTag={/*function*/} // argument - tag that was added
     onRemoveTag={/*function*/} // argument - tag that got removed
-    unique={true} // Whether duplicate entries are allowed classes={'my-css-namespace'}
+    tagOnBlur={false}          // If true, creates a tag from any text entered when input box loses focus unique={true} // Whether duplicate entries are allowed classes={'my-css-namespace'}
     removeTagLabel={"\u274C"} // Unicode of a symbol or an Object click to delete tags.
 Defaults to 'x'